Planning your SharePoint hub sites

 There is no requirement to have more than one hub for your organization, but you should think about what this means for both organization and information discovery.
 It might be a way to get started, but it will probably not be where you end up.

-One thing that you will miss out on if you have only one hub is the ability to easily surface related information in context.
+If you have only one hub, you'll miss the ability to easily surface related information in context.
 For example, if you have a single enterprise hub, it will be harder to surface just HR-related news on the HR site.
 Even small organizations may find that restricting the context in which users find information is helpful in managing information overload.

 If you want to get started with a single organizational hub and you also want to be able to provide context for the information users see, you can do it, but it will require a publishing "contract" with content authors.
 Here are a few ways to achieve that outcome with a single hub: